Dada Kondke: Political career

 Balasaheb Thackeray, leader of the party Shiv Sena, helped Kondke with screenings of Songadya, when Dev Anand's film, Tere Mere Sapne was released, and resulted in movie theatres replacing showings of Songadya, for it.
 The move angered Marathi-speaking moviegoers, as many were eager to watch Kondke's film.
 The news of the replacement reached the Sena Bhavan, and after a meeting, party members and locals marched to the theatre to protest the move.
 Thackeray's justification for supporting Kondke was that he was a Marathi Māṇūs (Man).
 In return, Kondke, with Gajanan Shirke, helped found the Chitrapat Shakha.

 Kondke was impressed with Thackeray's charisma and had toured Maharashtra to attract voters towards Shiv Sena.
 Kondke was a very active member of Shiv Sena and was able to influence many areas of rural Maharashtra due to his popularity and way of making fiery speeches to impress the masses.

-Personal life

-He was married to Nalini but they later got divorced.
-He remarried.
-On 14 March 1998, Dada Kondke sufferered from a heart attack at his residence Rama Niwas in Dadar, Mumbai.
-At the time, Kondke was working on the film Jaraa Dheer Dhara with Usha Chavan.